 In a buyer-led purchase process, your only real chance at making your content stand out is to make sure it speaks directly to your target audience.
 Your content needs to closely match what your target audience wants to know at that exact point in their buying journey.

 If that sounds a lot like personalization, that’s because it is.
-According to a LinkedIn survey, a full 65% of B2B decision makers will switch brands if a company failed to personalize their communications.
-Marketingprofs also finds that B2B buyers consider pieces that are 100% customized as one of the biggest reasons why they respond to marketing outreach.
+According to a LinkedIn survey, a full 65% of B2B decision makers will switch brands if a company failed to personalize its communications.
+Marketingprofs also find that B2B buyers consider pieces that are 100% customized as one of the biggest reasons why they respond to marketing outreach.

 The Takeaway: It’s now time to rise up and set ourselves free from the oppression that content traps inflict on us.
 Let’s stop counting how many pieces of content we’ve published; let’s make each piece of the published content count.